Trees, Serpents, and Dragons!!!

 don't know.
 Another interesting thing is the personage on the left appears

-to be offering something to the cock-like being on top of the tree.
+to be offering something to the rooster-like being on top of the tree.
 I

 wonder what that represents.